andrewljc0801/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+* Different food has different guidelines of storing (time of being fresh, storage place, etc).
+How can this device interact with this issue?
+* How does the device work?
+(Using a sensor to detect the freshness of the food or using a timer.)
+* People still need to find out the food in "urgent" by themselves.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+* Besides different colors of the light, the device can use the flashing frequency of the light to indicate how fresh the food is.
+For instance, if the food needs to be eaten immediately, it can flash quickly.
+* The device can have different regions of color to indicate the position of the food.
+* The device can turn on the green light indicator only when people approach the fridge and always turn on the red light until people take action.

 ## Part C. Prototype the device